Not everyone has the space to store years' worth of food and survival supplies.

 The best and most manageable way to know what is in each of the areas you have designated for food storage is to tape a list of everything on the inside of a door, wall or shelf.
 And, if there are many different items in that space, write what's on each shelf.

-Another idea is to keep a continuous record and inventory with this complete planner.
-I love all the different charts for keeping track of where, what, and how much food storage I have.
+Another idea is to keep a continuous record and inventory with some type of planner to help keep track of where, what, and how much food storage you have.

 As you are planning the space for your food storage, remember to take into account the accessibility of each item.
 There are long-term storage items that can be left in place for years, but there will also be short-term items, which will need to be rotated more frequently.
 If it's a short-term storage item, make sure you can see it and get to it to rotate on a regular basis.